zero-ones-given/bluetooth-gamepad-robot-firmware/README.md

 ## How to compile it

+> The compile instructions are for using ESP IDF from the command line.
+You can also try the [ESP-IDF Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension).
+This was last verified working for ESP IDF v4.4.5 installed from the extension version 1.10.2, on a Windows 10 machine, when built and flashed onto several ESP32-WROOM-32E devkits on 13.12.2025. -jKostet

 ### For Windows

 1. Install [ESP-IDF v4.4][esp-idf-windows-installer].
 For further info, read: [ESP-IDF Getting Started for Windows][esp-idf-windows-setup]